urbanjost/M_CLI2/README.md

    integer,allocatable           :: p(:)
    character(len=:),allocatable  :: title
    logical                       :: l, lbig
       !
-Define command and default values and parse supplied command line options call set_args('-x 1 -y 2.0 -z 3.5e0 -p 11,-22,33 --title "my title" -l F -L F') !
+      !
+Define command and default values and parse supplied command line options !
+      call set_args('-x 1 -y 2.0 -z 3.5e0 -p 11,-22,33 --title "my title" -l F -L F')
+      !
+      !
 Get values using convenience functions
+      !
       sum=rget('x') + rget('y') + rget('z')
       title=sget('title')
       p=igets('p')
       l=lget('l')
       lbig=lget('L')
+      !
+      !
+All ready to go
+      !
       write(*,*)sum,l,lbig,p,title
    end program show
 ```
 An arbitrary number of strings such as filenames may be passed in on
-the end of commands, you can query whether an option was supplied,
+the end of commands, you can query whether an option was supplied, and
-and get_args(3f)-related routines can be used for refining options such as
+get_args(3f)-related routines can be used for refining options such as
 requiring lists of a specified size.
 Passing in some character arrays
 allows you to automatically have a --help and --version switch as well,
 as explained below.

 ## DEMO PROGRAMS![demos](docs/images/demo.gif)